alexlipovka/concaveman_qgis/README.md

 Core functionality:
 - choose Point layer
-- generate concave hull for all points in that layer
+- generate concave hull for all or selected points in that layer

 # Installation